 The Isla Cuale was also famous for its cat population, still has some even today.

-El Púlpito is a rock promontory, 50 or 60 feet high, stretching out into the water & whose sheer face rises straight up out of the foam from the waves constantly hitting its base.
+El Púlpito, a rock promontory, 50 or 60 feet high, stretching out into the water surrounded by rocks and boulders, the sheer face rises straight up out of the foam from the waves constantly hitting its base.

-Two side streets on Olas Altas are named after these natural landmarks.
-Read more on Púlpito/Pilitas.
+A side street on Olas Altas is named after this natural landmark too.
+Read more on El Púlpito.

 Las Pilitas and the Seahorse